Matthew-Mitchell/dsp/03-command_line.md

 'ctrl a' #move cursor to beginning of line
 'ctrl e' #move curosr to end of line

-THis is a test to see whether I have successfully figured out how to open a filethrough the command line, edit it with vi and then commit those changes while still in the command line to github.
+This is a test to see whether I have successfully figured out how to open a filethrough the command line, edit it with vi and then commit those changes while still in the command line to github.
 Overall this would streamline many processes making my work more efficient and streamlined.
+This is starting to get easier!